timmit147/matching-application/README.md

 To watch the website live without a database go to [matching-application][matching-application].

 # Wiki
-If you want to know more about the project you can got to the [wiki][wiki].
+If you want to know more about the project you can go to the [wiki][wiki].

 # Installation